publica-project/dnscache/README.md

 // Subsequent calls will use the cached result addrs, err = resolver.LookupHost(context.Background(), "example.com")

 // Call to refresh will refresh names in cache.
-If you pass true, it will also
-// remove cached names not looked up since the last call to Refresh.
 It is a good idea
 // to call this method on a regular interval. go func() {
     t := time.NewTicker(5 * time.Minute)
     defer t.Stop()
     for range t.C {
-        resolver.Refresh(true)
+        resolver.Refresh()
     }
 }()
 ```